-3 star hotels in convenient locations will allow you to easily reach the most important attractions.
-Participants will typically spend 1-2 nights in each city or town.
+Good quality 3 or 4 star hotels in convenient locations will allow you to easily reach the most important attractions.
+Participants will normally spend 1-2 nights in each city or town.
+Breakfast is provided.

-Rooms: The standard is twin rooms (2 separate beds in a room) or 1 double bed for couples.
-A triple room (3 single beds in a room) can be arranged for larger families if available.
-Rooms include en-suite bathroom with shower and toilet, air-conditioning, wi-fi internet connection (except in the Amazon) and TV.
+In the standard package there will be 2 beds in each room (twin rooms) or 1 double bed for couples.
+There may also be the option of 3 beds (triple room) for larger families subject to availability.
+Other features include en-suite bathroom with shower and toilet, air conditioning, wi-fi internet connection (except in the Amazon) and satellite TV.

 “One of the best tours of my life!” – Nasrin, UK, October 2014